Video Reportedly Shows David Ortiz Shooting Suspect Being Brutally Beaten By Angry Crowd In Dominican Republic

 — NBC Sports Boston (@NBCSBoston) June 10, 2019

 Police in the Dominican Republic have not yet named the suspect in David Ortiz’s shooting, or given an update on the condition of either the suspect or the baseball legend.
-Ortiz was reportedly headed to a nearby hospital to undergo surgery, and a condition was not yet available.
+Ortiz was reportedly headed to a nearby hospital to undergo surgery, but his condition was not yet available.